 However, sometimes we read a book other than the Bible and understand spiritual truths in a whole new way.
 Whether a Bible study, a fellow believer’s life story, or a good Christian fiction read, words have power to impact our thinking.
 These are the type of books I’ve chosen for a list of life-changing books – not just books I like (because I’m a book-lover over here), but books that challenged my faith in a productive way.

-Each one has had an impact on how I understand and live out my Christian walk.
+Each one has changed how I understand and live out my Christian walk.
 The books listed below have broadened my view of who God is and who I am in Him!

 *This post makes use of affiliate links.
 For more information, please visit Being Confident of This’s About page.
 Thank you for supporting this blog!